evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

 ## Infotainment

-One type of sound system is available for the Nissan Ariya SR. With the Audi Sound system, you get six amplifier channels and eight speakers with a max system output of 180 watts.
+You can choose from two different sound systems on the Nissan Ariya SR. With the Sound system, you get four amplifier channels and six speakers with a max system output of  watts.
+With the BOSE Premium Sound System, you get six amplifier channels and ten speakers with a max system output of  watts.

-In addition, with the optional in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Nissan Ariya SR supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights

 You can choose between two types of headlights for the Nissan Ariya SR. The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.